 Youth workers and the people who support them do the vital work of guiding the positive development of our youth.
 In programs as varied as the needs of the youth they serve, youth workers bring heart, passion, and commitment to their work every day.

 The Youth Intervention Programs Association (YIPA) recognizes the greatness in all youth workers.
-To shine a bright light on the value of youth workers and the strong allies who support them, our Youth Intervention Hall of Fame features their amazing work through the Friends of Youth Leadership Award.
+To shine a bright light on the value of youth workers and the strong allies who support them, our Youth Intervention Hall of Fame features their amazing work through the Friends of Youth Leadership Award (FYLA).

 You – our members – nominate your top performers for the Friends of Youth Leadership Award.
-YIPA also chooses one dedicated volunteer for the Outstanding Achievement Award.
+YIPA also chooses one dedicated volunteer for the Outstanding Achievement Award (OAA).

 The Friends of Youth Leadership Award is your chance to showcase an individual who goes above and beyond to help our youth positively develop their unique skills and talents.
 Your superstar could be a volunteer, a staff member, a program leader, a director, a philanthropist, an elected official, or even a young person themselves.
-Nominations are accepted roughly between mid-October through mid-November annually and the winners are inducted into the Hall of Fame at the Annual Meeting of the Association on the first Friday in December.
+Submit a nomination for your superstar today!
+Nominations are being accepted from Monday, October 12, 2020 until 5:00 pm Central Time on Friday, November 13, 2020.
+The winners will be inducted into the Hall of Fame at the Virtual Annual Meeting of the Association on Friday December 4, 2020.
 Remember, you must be a current YIPA member to submit a nomination.

 Christine is the unit director of the Southside Boys & Girls Club in St. Cloud, MN.
 Youth Christine works with come from challenging family situations including abuse, neglect, poverty, foster care, and incarcerated parents.
 She does so without judgement and never forgets that the child or teen she is working with deserves the opportunity for a successful future.